bbaugher/confluent/README.md

 ### Install/Configure Confluent Package

-If you include the default recipe `recipe[confluent]` this will install the Confluent package and nothing else.
+If you include the `recipe[confluent]` this will install the Confluent package and nothing else.

+You can find the package installed under `/opt/confluent` (by default) with the name `confluent-VERSION`.

 ### Start Kafka REST Service

-If you include the recipe `recipe[confluent::kafka-rest]` this will install the Confluent package and start the Kafka REST service.
+If you include the `recipe[confluent::kafka-rest]` this will install the Confluent package and start the Kafka REST service.

 You can configure the service using the attribtues `node["confluent"]["kafka-rest"]["kafka-rest.properties"][...] = ...`.